hrisso/fitness-project/README.md

 - Using the workout API, allow users to search by muscle dropdown
 - Return top 10 exercises that apply to that muscle
 - Each exercise should include title, image, and description
-- User can also search by exercise name

 #### PostMVP

 - Add workout section that allows users to add exercises to their workout
 - Find a second API with links to exercise videos
+- Toggle between search by muscle and search by exercise

 ## Project Schedule